ericbullen/yoga_graph/README.md

-This is a docker container to generate a GraphViz directional graph of Yoga Asanas that work well together.
-This is determined from the yoga_asanas.yaml file.
+This is a docker container to generate a GraphViz directional graph of Yoga asanas that work well together.
+This is determined from the `yoga_asanas.yaml` file.

 You can build the docker container locally by doing: